Should I Become A Cardiac Cath Lab Technician?

-This process involves inserting a small tube through a patient's artery to determine whether a blockage exists.
-A cardiovascular technician's primary duties focus on assisting in the diagnosis and treatment of patients who are living with heart and blood vessel disease.
+A technician in the cardiovascular catheterization lab is focused on assisting in the diagnosis and treatment of patients who suffer from heart and/or blood vessel disease.
+The catheterization process involves inserting a small tube through one of the patient's arteries to determine whether a blockage exists.
 However, additional duties may include making appointments, caring for and operating lab equipment, describing procedures to patients and administering stress tests.
-Overnight, weekend and evening hours may be required.

 Step 1: Complete an Associate's Degree Program

 - Acquire certification.
 Although certification is voluntary, some employers may prefer applicants who have earned certification.
-The Cardiovascular Credentialing International (CCI) offers appropriate certification testing, and technicians can pursue the Certified Cardiovascular Technician (CCT) designation.
+The Cardiovascular Credentialing International (CCI) offers appropriate certification testing.
+Practicing technicians can pursue the Certified Cardiovascular Technician (CCT) designation.
 To maintain certification, cardio cath lab technicians are required to pursue continuing education coursework.

 Step 2: Seek Employment